Two-directional simultaneous inference for high-dimensional models: Introduction

-The existing methods focus on assessing problem (1) and can be roughly divided into two categories: $p$-value adjustment methods (PAM) and simultaneous inference methods (SIM).
-The PAMs are proposed for testing a single parameter (TSP) in high-dimensional sparse regression models \citep{wasserman2009high,mmb09,meinshausen2010stability,buhlmann2013statistical,zhang2014confidence,degeer2014on,lsst16,dezeure2015high}. {Specifically, by} performing TSP on $H_0: \btheta_j = \bbo, \ \mbox{vs} \ \ H_{1}: \btheta_j \neq \bbo $ for each parameter $\btheta_j$ in $G^o$, we can obtain a set of $p$-values.
-For these nominal $p$-values, the PAMs for problem (1) are proposed to control the family-wise error rate (FWER) \citep{holm1979simple,hochberg1988a} or false discovery rate \citep{benjamini1995controlling,benjamini2001control}.
-However, the PAMs lack power due to {the strictness of FWER methods.} Several SIMs are developed to improve the power.
-The max-type test statistic is a typical SIM. \cite{westfall1997multiple} and \cite{hothorn2008simultaneous} considered {a} max-type test statistic {for fixed $p$}. \cite{jiang2004asymptotic} proposed {a} max-type test for a high-dimensional correlation matrix with the restriction of $p\leq n$.
-For a set of mean parameters $\{\mu_j\}_{j=1}^p$ in a high-dimensional mean model with $p = o(\exp(n^c))$($0<c<1$), \cite{chernozhukov2013gaussian} and \cite{lou2017simultaneous} proposed a multiplier bootstrap method to {conduct} simultaneous testing based on $\max_j|\hat \mu_j - \mu_j|$. \cite{zhang2017simultaneous} and \cite{dezeure2017high} considered $\max_{j}|\hat\beta_j - \beta_j|$ to make simultaneous inference for high-dimensional sparse regression {models} under {homogeneous} and {heterogeneous} errors, respectively.
-Since the max-type statistic used in the above works does not have a known {asymptotic} distribution, the bootstrap method is often {used} to determine the critical value of the test statistic \citep{chernozhukov2013gaussian, zhang2017simultaneous, dezeure2017high}.
+Existing methods for assessing problem (1) can be roughly divided into two categories: $p$-value adjustment methods (PAMs) and simultaneous inference methods (SIMs).
+PAMs are proposed for testing a single parameter (TSP) in high-dimensional sparse regression models \citep{zhang2014confidence,degeer2014on}. {Specifically, by} performing TSP on $H_0: \btheta_j = \bbo, \ \mbox{vs} \ \ H_{1}: \btheta_j \neq \bbo $ for each parameter $\btheta_j$ in $G^o$, we can obtain a set of $p$-values.
+For these nominal $p$-values, the PAMs for problem (1) are proposed to control the family-wise error rate (FWER) \citep{holm1979simple} or false discovery rate \citep{benjamini2001control}. {Recently, the sample-splitting techniques are commonly used under PAM framework.
+For example, \cite{rinaldo2019bootstrapping} and \cite{barber2019knockoff} used single-split method for the post-selection inference so that the uncertainty from the estimation and {variable selection} can be ignored.
+To achieve multi-adjustment of each $p$-value of regression coefficients, \cite{wasserman2009high} proposed a single-split method, \cite{meinshausen2009p} proposed a multi-split method, and \cite{mandozzi2016hierarchical} proposed a hierarchical version of the multi-split method in \cite{meinshausen2009p}.} However, the PAMs lack power due to {the strictness of FWER methods.} Several SIMs are developed to improve the power.
+The max-type test statistic is a typical SIM. \cite{jiang2004asymptotic} proposed {a} max-type test for a high-dimensional correlation matrix with a restriction of $p\leq n$.
+For a set of mean parameters $\{\mu_j\}_{j=1}^p$ in a high-dimensional mean model with $p = o(\exp(n^c))$($0<c<1$), \cite{chernozhukov2013gaussian} and \cite{lou2017simultaneous} proposed a multiplier bootstrap method to {conduct} simultaneous testing based on $\max_j|\hat \mu_j - \mu_j|$. \cite{zhang2017simultaneous} and \cite{dezeure2017high} considered $\max_{j}|\hat\beta_j - \beta_j|$ to make simultaneous inference for high-dimensional sparse regression {models} under {homogeneous} and {heterogeneous} errors, respectively. {To enhance the power of the max-type test, \cite{zhang2017simultaneous} also proposed a single-split method that divides a sample into two parts, called a three-step procedure, performing variable selection using the first part and simultaneous inference using the second part.
+Because only part of the data are used for inference using the single-split method, the testing power is also restricted.} Since the max-type statistic used in the above works does not have a known {asymptotic} distribution, the bootstrap method is often {used} to determine the critical value of the test statistic \citep{chernozhukov2013gaussian, zhang2017simultaneous, dezeure2017high}.

 However, these max-type methods suffer from limitations.
 First, the max-type test can only quantify the statistical uncertainty associated with the identification of a group of insignificant features, that is, problem (1).
 Second, they are proposed to make simultaneous inference about problem (1) for specific models, for example, high-dimensional sparse regression models or high dimensional mean model, the corresponding test and inference differ by case.
 Third, bootstrap methods {are computationally intensive} and may fail when the assumption of independent observations does not hold \citep{chernozhukov2013gaussian,zhang2017simultaneous}, such as in latent models where the latent factors are estimated and, hence, correlated with each other.